 - If you'll fill your box with 2 rows of plates – put the heavier below and the lighter – on the top.
 Don't forget to add padding between the rows.
 Bubble wrap is the best choice for that.
 The second row is also great for more fragile things, like stemware, glasses, teacups or even figurines.

-- If you are using a moving company for your relocation and they pack your items – they will be responsible for your belongings.
+- If you are using a moving company for your domestic relocation and they pack your items – they will be responsible for your belongings.
 Packing by yourself doesn't give you that benefit.
 That's why it's often better to use professional packers and movers – they will reduce the chance for damages during the move, and all of your stuff will be fully insured.

 Knowing how to pack the dishes and the plates is simply not enough if you plan a long-distance move.
 If you are about to relocate and take everything with you to the new destination, please check our detailed post for packing before a long-distance move.